-A Business Requirements Documentation, or a BRD, is a document that outlines the specific needs of a business.
+A business requirements document, or a BRD, is a document that outlines the specific needs of a business.
 More specifically, it describes what a business needs to successfully implement a new project or application.
-Project goals, risks, specific requirements, and relevant stakeholders all fall under the category of matters a BRD discusses.
+Project goals, risks, specific requirements, and relevant stakeholders all fall under the category of matters Business Requirements Documentation discusses.
 Companies can use this document to ensure that their website or software meets the needs and expectations of their customers.

 Once you have gathered all the information, it’s time to draft the document.
 The most important thing to remember is that the BRD should be easy to read and understand.
 To sum it up, use clear terminology and never use technical jargon unless absolutely necessary.
 Even then, you should make sure to only use jargon if you are sure your audience would understand it.